By Gerald P. Delahunty and James J. Garvey

 Gerald P. Delahunty: firstname.lastname@example.org

 Copyright © 2010 Gerald P. Delahunty.
+Presented on this site with permission.
 480 pages, with index and illustrations.
-Available in paper and cloth formats direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in print from Parlor Press, or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.
 For permissions to use materials from this book in other publications, contact Gerald P. Delahunty.